kensho-technologies/graphql-compiler/docs/source/index.rst

     compilation_result = graphql_to_match(
         schema, graphql_query, parameters, type_equivalence_hints)

-    # Execute query assuming a pyorient client.
+    # Executing query assuming a pyorient client.
 Other clients may have a different interface.
     print([result.oRecordData for result in client.query(query)])
     # [{'animal_name': 'Elephant'}, {'animal_name': 'Lion'}, ...]